blaze505050/OrbitSim_new/README.md

 Navigate to the folder.
 Open index.html in any modern web browser (Chrome, Firefox, Edge, Safari).
 No installation, build steps, or server required.
-This project is entirely done by Aditya and his team for AAC NITK club long term project